 Testosterone replacement therapy is a treatment that involves increasing your testosterone levels as your body begins to produce less of its own.
 The hormone is administered via an injection, gel patch or oral pill, increasing your levels to counteract the side effects of decreased testosterone as you age.

 Studies have shown that TRT has the ability to increase muscle strength, boost sperm count, and improve a man’s sexual function .
 Most men who choose to go through TRT do so later in life, when the effects of low testosterone are more noticeable.

 Is there a link between testosterone levels and hair loss?

 Testosterone is the hormone primarily responsible for a man’s sex drive, sperm production, and muscle mass.
 While women also produce testosterone, men produce it in far larger quantities.

 Testosterone can also affect your hair.
 Around 10% of the testosterone produced by the body metabolises and becomes DHT, which causes the majority of pattern hair loss in both men and women [1, 3].
 As a result, the higher your testosterone levels, the more DHT you produce.
+This is part of the theory behind the myth that masturbation causes hair loss.
 Because men produce more DHT than women, they’re at higher risk of experiencing pattern baldness.

 Can TRT cause hair loss?